anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 ### Bad Sound / Not Sound

-The quality of the audio is so bad when I reduce the volume less than 50% because the speakers change to other speakers and the quality is horrible.
-It's complicated to find solutions on internet about it, to fix this error firstly you need to know what driver and audio information you have:
+The audio quality is so bad when I reduce the volume to less than 50% because the speakers change to other speakers and the quality is horrible.
+It isn't straightforward to find solutions on the web about it.
+To fix this error, firstly, you need to know what driver and audio information you have:

 > inxi -Aa

 ![](assets/images/audio_anxi.png)

-There are important things to notice in the output:
+There are key points to notice in the Output:

 1. **Name Device:** *Intel Tiger Lake-LP Smart Sound Audio*